strongbox/strongbox-docs/docs/contributing.md

 !!! tip
     Strongbox is still under heavy development.
 Some things might break and/or change and some are simply not implemented yet.
-    Please ask us in the main channel before submitting a but report to confirm.
+    Please ask us in the main channel before submitting a bug report to confirm.

 # Submitting pull requests